samanvp/persian-lexicon/README.md

 |V_PRS | Present tense verb|
 |V_SUB | Subjunctive verb|

-You can choose to include only words with certain tags to be included in the output lexicon.
+You can choose to include only words with certain tags in the output lexicon files.
 For example, the following command:
 ```
 python3 Cleanup.py N_PL N_SING
 ```